wieslawsoltes/Dock/docs/dock-settings.md

 `DockSettings.UseOwnerForFloatingWindows` keeps floating windows above the main window by setting it as their owner.

+## Floating dock adorners

+`DockSettings.UseFloatingDockAdorner` enables showing drop indicators in a transparent floating window instead of overlays on the target controls.
+See [Floating Dock Adorners](dock-floating-adorners.md) for details.

+## Pinned dock windows

+`DockSettings.UsePinnedDockWindow` shows auto-hidden dockables inside a floating window instead of sliding panels.
+See [Pinned Dock Window](dock-pinned-window.md) for details.

 ## Window magnetism

 `DockSettings.EnableWindowMagnetism` toggles snapping of floating windows.
 The snap distance